cwendorf/EASI/docs/Advanced/README.md

 - Examples include estimation, plots, significance tests, and effect sizes where relevant
 - Each example provides a syntax file, a text output file, and graphs

+> NOTE: All advanced examples depending on one or more [necessary extensions](../Functions/Extensions).

 ### Included Examples

 **Analyze Extension**: These examples combine the estimate, plot, test, and standardize functions for single-factor designs.